flimflam-austin/hugo-cms-test/_unsorted/json_exports/cleanerV2/03_output_processedmd/quickreads/20180227-18-03-27-russia-expulsions.md

     *   Add into the mix: Russia’s aggression in Ukraine & Syria.
   card_citation: ''
 card_4:
-  card_text: "The New Cold War?\n-----------------\n\n“Look, we want to work with Russia, but **this type of an action cannot be tolerated**.
-The United States is responding to Russiaa\x19s action a\x14 as I called it, brazen and reckless…You know, the ball is in their court with respect to how they want to respond.”\n\nWhite House Principal Deputy Press Secretary Raj Shah, March 26, 2018"
+  card_text: "The New Cold War?n-----------------nn“Look, we want to work with Russia, but **this type of an action cannot be tolerated**.
+The United States is responding to Russiaax19s action ax14 as I called it, brazen and reckless…You know, the ball is in their court with respect to how they want to respond.”nnWhite House Principal Deputy Press Secretary Raj Shah, March 26, 2018"
   card_citation: ''
 card_10:
   card_text: >-
-    While important, this tit-for-tat expulsion of diplomats isn't new - It dates back to the \*first\* Cold War.
+    While important, this tit-for-tat expulsion of diplomats isn't new - It dates back to the *first* Cold War.
 Read More:

     [view sources](https://smarthernews.com/18-03-27-russia-expulsions/)
   card_citation: ''

 ---
 *   Russia’s Twitter Poll: [https://twitter.com/EnglishRussia1/status/978345757932773378](\"https://twitter.com/EnglishRussia1/status/978345757932773378\")
 *   U.S., several European nations expel Russian diplomats in response to ex-spy’s poisoning: [www.chicagotribune.com/news/nationworld/politics/ct-russia-diplomats-seattle-consulate-20180326-story.html](\"http://www.chicagotribune.com/news/nationworld/politics/ct-russia-diplomats-seattle-consulate-20180326-story.html\")